Transformations of lattice diagrams and their associated dotted diagrams: Deformations of admissible dotted diagrams and dissolutions of lattice diagrams

-(Case 1) If the circles other than $C_1$ have the same orientations, then the regions adjacent to $R$ in the disks bounded by $C_2, \ldots, C_m$ have the label $n-1$, and we apply deformations IV between $C_1, \ldots, C_m$ to make $\partial R$ into one circle and then we apply a deformation II to delete $R$.
+(Case 1) If the circles other than $C_1$ have the same orientations, then the regions adjacent to $R$ in the disks with boundaries $C_2, \ldots, C_m$ have the label $n-1$, and we apply deformations IV between $C_1, \ldots, C_m$ to make $\partial R$ into one circle and then we apply a deformation II to delete $R$.

-(Case 2) If there exists a circle $C_j$ $(j=1, \ldots, m)$ with orientation opposite to that of $C_2$, then, the region adjacent to $R$ in the disk bounded by $C_j$ has the label $\epsilon(n+1)$, and we take a new path $\rho$ from $R$ to an innermost circle in the disk bounded by $C_j$.
+(Case 2) If there exists a circle $C_j$ $(j=1, \ldots, m)$ with orientation opposite to that of $C_2$, then, the region adjacent to $R$ in the disk with the boundary $C_j$ has the label $\epsilon(n+1)$, and we take a new path $\rho$ from $R$ to an innermost circle in the disk with the boundary $C_j$.
 If the sequence of the labels does not contain $\epsilon n$ other than the initial $\epsilon n$, then, we can delete the innermost circle by a deformation II.
-And if the sequence of the labels contains $\epsilon n$ other than the initial $\epsilon n$, then, we consider the circles bounding the region the absolute value of whose label is the largest, and repeat the same process as above.
+And if the sequence of the labels contains $\epsilon n$ other than the initial $\epsilon n$, then, we consider the circles which are the boundaries of the region the absolute value of whose label is the largest, and repeat the same process as above.
 Since the circles of $\Gamma'$ are finite, by repeating this process, we can delete circles by the method described in (Case 1) or by a deformation II, until we have the empty graph.

 We show (3).
 Suppose that $\Gamma'$ is admissible.
-We recall that for a lattice polytope $P$ whose dotted graph contains a circle component $C$ applicable of a deformation II, there exists a sequence of transformations of the lattice polytopes from $P$ to $P\backslash C$ realizing the minimal area, where we denote by the same notation $C$ the part of $P$ corresponding to the circle component $C$.
+We recall that for a lattice diagram $P$ whose dotted diagram contains a circle component $C$ applicable of a deformation II, there exists a sequence of transformations of the lattice diagrams from $P$ to $P\backslash C$ realizing the minimal area, where we denote by the same notation $C$ the part of $P$ corresponding to the circle component $C$.

 We consider the deformation described in (Case 1) in the above argument.
-Let $P$ be a lattice polytope whose dotted graph is $\Gamma'$.
+Let $P$ be a lattice diagram whose dotted diagram is $\Gamma'$.
 We denote by the same notation $\partial R$ the part of $P$ corresponding to $\partial R$ in $\Gamma'$.
-Then, by \cite[Theorem 5.9]{N}, there exists a sequence of transformations of the lattice polytopes from $P$ to $P\backslash \partial R$ realizing the minimal area.
-Thus, by the argument concerning (2), we see that there exists a transformation of $P$ with minimal area.
+Then, by \cite[Theorem 5.9]{N}, there exists a sequence of transformations of the lattice diagrams from $P$ to $P\backslash \partial R$ realizing the minimal area.
+Thus, by the argument concerning (2), we see that there exists a dissolution of $P$ with minimal area.
 Thus we have the required result. \end{proof}